grsmv/clio/README.md

 ### Example application

-To look and feel how real Clio-based application works, please take a look at https://github.com/cliohq/clio-example.
+To see how real Clio-based application works, please take a look at https://github.com/cliohq/clio-example.

 ##### Request details
 ##### Cookies and sessions?